Ozuba/OzubaChess/README.md

 # OzubaChess
-Ozuba Chess is a simple Chess Gui written in c++ using the sdl library, it currently supports the basic part of the Chess Ruleset:
+Ozuba Chess is a simple Chess Gui written in c++ using the SDL2 Graphics library, it currently supports the basic part of the Chess Ruleset:

  * Only Legal Moves